freon4dsl/Freon-documentation/src/routes/030_Developing_a_Language/010_Default_Level/010_Defining_the_Language_Structure.md

 and an operator, which in the concrete syntax usually goes in the middle.
 For example, the expression `4 + 5` has as left operand `4`, as operator `+`, and as right operand `5`.

 Any concrete binary expression concept needs to have a priority.
-The priority is used by ProjectIt to balance the abstract syntax tree (see [Projectional Editing](/010_Intro/010_Projectional_Editing#tree-balancing)).
+The priority is used by Freon to balance the abstract syntax tree (see [Projectional Editing](/010_Intro/010_Projectional_Editing#tree-balancing)).
 In the [second level tutorial](/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/050_Other_Options) you can find more information on how to set the operand.